h1whelan/h1whelan/README.md

-Head of Data & AI at a $4bn emerging-market equity fund.
-Strategy through production — multi-agent AI workflows, dbt/Snowflake, PyTorch, Next.js.
+Head of Data & AI at a $5bn emerging-market equity fund.

 Open source contributor.